FeKozma/Code-check/README.md

 # Code Check #

 Do you have a problem with duplicated functions in your coding project?
-This might be the solution on how to find all the duplicate functions.
-Specify the location of your repository in the `local-config.properties` file (just make a copy of `config.properties` and edit it however you want) and run the code!
-Then you will get a file in a "results" folder with places where functions/methods of different code are being similar or matching.
+This might be the solution on finding them.

 ### Features ###

-* Query an LLM on complicated situations where 2 functions could be similar
+* Query an LLM (large language model) on complicated situations where 2 or more functions could be similar.
-* Configuration
+* Configuration - it's easy to change the configurations.
-* Testing
+* Comparison - matching through names of lines and functions.
+* Tested on both UNIX and Windows.

 ## Testing ##